canalplus/sse-client/README.md

 ----------

 Simple Server Sent Event Client writtent in node.
-It allows to display events with a timestamped trace, save events to a file, and filter unwanted events.
+It allows to display events with a timestamped trace, save events to a file (to be developed), and filter unwanted events.

 # Installation